pinkoom123/-Weather-Profile/README.md

 # -Weather-Profile
-Era5 Temperature data  and CHIRPS rainfall data  spanning from 1991 to 2020, is plotted spatial over Ghana
+Spatial Plots of Era5 Temperature data  and CHIRPS rainfall data  spanning from 1991 to 2020 over Ghana